Cross-Rehk/Dual_Boot_Chromium_OS/README.md

 ### Option 2 : Works on Linux Mint & Ubuntu
 Download the Chromium OS and extract it.
-Download this file(    ) and Extract it.
+Download this file( Script) and Extract it.
 Download multi_install.sh(Thanks to shrikant)
 Right click on an empty area and select Open in terminal
 ```bash